oasci/pitt-biosc1630-2023f/book/assignments/paper/paper-format-guidelines.md

   Use a 12 pt font size for all normal text except headings, which should be 14 pt.
 - **Spacing:** Use 1.5 spacing for the entire document, including the main text, headings, and references.
 - **Paragraphs:** Align text to the left margin (i.e., ragged right).
-  There should be a blank line between paragraphs.
+  There should be a blank line between paragraphs with no indent.
 - **Headings:** Headings should be 14 pt, centered, concise, and bolded.
   Subheadings should be 12 pt, bolded, and aligned to the left margin.
 - **Consistency:** Maintain consistency in font usage, heading styles, spacing, and formatting throughout the document.